HBL001/duosight/README.md

 # DuoSight

-Thermal imaging reader and application for Verdin i.MX8M Plus + FLIR/Melexis sensors (MLX90640).\
+Thermal imaging reader and AI analysis application for Verdin i.MX8M Plus + FLIR/Melexis sensors (MLX90640).\
 Cross-compiled using Docker + Yocto SDK.
 Runs headless or with Qt/GPU frontend (planned).

-(C) 2025 Highland Biosciences Ltd.  Dr. Richard Day
+(C) 2025 Highland Biosciences Ltd.

+Dr. Richard Day
+Highland Biosciences Ltd
+Ness House
+Greenleonachs Road
+Duncanston
+Dingwall.
+Scotland IV7 8JD

++44 1 349 848 163

+Usage: for research use only

 See disclaimer at the end of this document